-- a) Root directory - b) Only when sub item NAMING FORM of setup menu item 036 is set to "free" - c) Files generated when voice over editing is executed on the PDW-HR1.
+- a) Root directory - b) Only when sub item NAMING FORM of setup menu item 036 is set to "free"

 File operation restrictions

 This section explains which operations are possible on files stored in each directory.

 When required, the following operation tables distinguish reading and writing from partial reading and writing.